FFY00/FFY00/README.rst

           :target: https://github.com/drop-ice/dear-github-2.0

-Hello, if you want to find more about me, please check `my website`_.
+Hello, if you want to find out more about me, please check `my website`_.

-My prefered pronouns are *they/them*, but *he/him* are also okay.
+My preferred pronouns are *they/them*, but *he/him* are also okay.

 Contact
-  You can reach me on one of my personal addresses:
+  You can reach me at one of my personal addresses:

-  - lains@riseup.net (prefered)
+  - lains@riseup.net (preferred)
   - lains@disroot.org (alternative)

   Or one of my project-affiliated addresses: